Jumbo loan financed home with in ground pool.

 VA Funding Fee

 The VA funding fee will be higher on a jumbo loan because of the increased loan amount, so it’s worth planning for.
 Depending on factors like your down payment and whether it’s your first time using a VA loan, the funding fee is anywhere between 1.25% and 3.3% of the loan amount.
-The good news?
-In addition to covering it yourself, you can ask for a seller concession – or you may be able to finance it into a loan.
+In addition to covering it yourself, you have the option of asking for a seller concession – or you may be able to finance it into a loan.

 Types Of Property